-Dimethicone is a type of silicone.
-It is a popular ingredient in many cosmetics, such as skin and hair care products, because it smooths over rough surfaces and has a velvety texture.
+Dimethicone is a type of silicone, which comes from heating sand with carbon at high temperatures.
+Dimethicone is a popular ingredient in many cosmetics, such as skin and hair care products, as it smooths over rough surfaces and has a velvety texture.

 Dimethicone also forms a protective barrier on the skin, decreasing the loss of moisture and providing some protection from irritants or allergens.